-While there are some fluctuations from trend growth, particularly around the recessions of the early 1980s, 2000-01, and 2008-09, the otherwise fairly smooth operation of the U.S. labor market is striking.
-Looking at these graphs, one would be hard pressed to identify many of the large economic and social changes that occurred over this period and that could have significantly impacted the labor market's ability to absorb and allocate workers.
+While there are some fluctuations from trend growth, particularly around the recessions of the early 1980s, 2000-01, and 2008-09, the otherwise fairly smooth operation of the US labor market is striking.
+Looking at these graphs, one would be hard-pressed to identify many of the large economic and social changes that occurred over this period and that could have significantly impacted the labor market's ability to absorb and allocate workers through 2019.

-One such factor is the 38 million person Baby Boom cohort that entered the labor market between the late 1960s and the early 1980s.
-This large influx of young workers did not disrupt the U.S. labor market.
+One such factor is the 38 million-person baby boom cohort that entered the labor market between the late 1960s and the early 1980s.
+This large influx of young workers did not disrupt the US labor market.
 Rather, the graph shows that the labor market readily absorbed this massive increase in the supply of new workers.

-Another major factor impacting the labor market has been an ongoing shift from a goodsproducing economy to a services-producing economy, in which manufacturing's share of employment declined from more than 25 percent in 1960 to less than ten percent today.
+Another major factor impacting the labor market has been an ongoing shift from a goods-producing economy to a services-producing economy, in which manufacturing's share of employment declined from more than 25 percent in 1960 to less than 10 percent today.

-The substantial increase in labor force participation of women has been another key factor impacting the labor market.
+The substantial increase in labor force participation by women has been another key factor impacting the labor market.
 Women's participation rose from just 35 percent in the mid-1950s to about 60 percent by the mid-1990s.

-There are other significant factors that affected the U.S labor market since 1960.
-These include the enormous increase in globalization of production, investment, and trade, and the development of information and communications technologies, which in turn gave rise to transformational businesses including Microsoft, Apple, Google, and Amazon, among others.
-These businesses have not only completely changed several major sectors of the economy, but also have created enormous cultural and social change.
+There are other significant factors that affected the US labor market since 1960.
+These include the enormous increase in globalization of production, investment, and trade and the development of information and communications technologies, which in turn gave rise to transformational businesses, including Microsoft, Apple, Google, and Amazon.

+These businesses have not only completely changed several major sectors of the economy but also have created enormous cultural and social change.

-All these developments were permanent, game-changing events in the history of the U.S. economy, yet the U.S. labor market responded to these changes by efficiently absorbing new workers and also reallocating workers across firms, industries, and sectors.
+All these developments were permanent, game-changing events in the history of the US economy.
+Yet the US labor market responded to these changes by efficiently absorbing new workers and also reallocating workers across firms, industries, and sectors.

-The rapid reallocation of labor is particularly striking in the U.S. About four percent of U.S. employment turns over every month, as workers leave existing positions and move to new positions.
-With a current employment level of about 132 million workers, this means the equivalent of about 65 million job changes in the U.S. each year.
+The rapid reallocation of labor is particularly striking in the United States.
+About 4 percent of US employment turns over every month as workers leave existing positions and move to new positions.
+With a current employment level of about 152 million workers, this means the equivalent of about 75 million job changes in the United States each year.

-This remarkable level of job reallocation highlights a rapidly evolving and growing economy, in which the labor market quickly moves workers from slower growing firms and industries to more rapidly growing firms and industries.
+This remarkable level of job reallocation highlights a rapidly evolving and growing economy in which the labor market quickly moves workers from slower growing firms and industries to more rapidly growing firms and industries.